iltommi/qdb-documentation/source/reference/qdbd.rst

 Introduction
 ============

-The quasardb daemon is a highly scalable data :term:`repository` that handles requests from multiple clients.
+The quasardb daemon is a highly scalable data repository that handles requests from multiple clients.
 The data is cached in memory and persisted on disk.
-It can be distributed on several servers to form a :term:`cluster`.
+It can be distributed on several servers to form a cluster.

 The persistence layer is based on `LevelDB <http://code.google.com/p/leveldb/>`_ (c) LevelDB authors.
 All rights reserved.
 The network distribution uses the `Chord <http://pdos.csail.mit.edu/chord/>`_ protocol.